Defining your own effects and handlers

 More Information

-See the source of predefined effects and their handlers.
+See the source of predefined effects and their predefined handlers.